Rewant-1/commitly/README.md

 Note: The frontend README references localhost for development; the link above is the public demo.

-> **Note**: This is a portfolio demonstration project showcasing modern full-stack development practices with a unique CLI-inspired design.

 ## Features

 ### Terminal-Inspired Core Features